fractalide/fractalide/components/README.md

 ### What?

 `Subnets` are essentially buckets with holes in them.
-Each hole is a `port` connects to other `components` or `subnets` ports which are contained in the bucket. `Subnets` may also have [contracts](../components/README.md) as a dependency, they are used for an important concept called an `Initial Information Packet` or `IIP`, to be described later.
+Each hole is a `port` and connects to other `components` or `subnets` ports which are contained in the bucket. `Subnets` may also have [contracts](../components/README.md) as a dependency, they are used for an important concept called an `Initial Information Packet` or `IIP`, to be described later.

 ### Why?